Using Gestures in Motion

 />

 The drag gesture applies pointer movement directly to a component.
 Motion provides a lot of controls out of the box.
-To make a component draggable, you can simply add the drag prop to a motion component.
+To make a component draggable, you can simply add the drag prop to a motion element.

 You can then add whileDrag and the property that you want to animate.
 In this example, I also added dragConstraints, so the element can't be dragged outside of its container.